-An IBAN which is a SEPA IBAN can start with any of these prefixes, indicating the country in which the account is based.
+An IBAN which is a SEPA IBAN starts with any of these prefixes, indicating the country in which the account is based.

 Euro Zone countries: FI, PT,BE, AT,ES,CY,EE,FI,FR,DE,GR,IE,IT,LV,LT,LU,PT,MT,MC,NL,MT,MC,NL,PT,SM,SK,SI,ES

-An easy way to check if a IBAN is SEPA enabled is to use the website IBAN.com.
-Simply enter the IBAN and click Validate IBAN. it will check the IBAN and also tell you if the IBAN is SEPA enabled.
+An easy way to check if an IBAN you intend to use is SEPA enabled is to use the website IBAN.com.
+Enter the IBAN and click Validate IBAN (the website will also notify you if the bank account is invalid).